baddwin/magento2-address/README.md

 app\code\Acommerce\Address\view\base\ui_component\customer_form_22.xml
 app\code\Acommerce\Address\view\frontend\templates\address\edit22.phtml

-After installed, pls go to admin > customer > import address and use my sample csv in data folder to import.
+- After installed, pls go to admin > customer > import address and use my sample csv in data folder to import.
 The order to import is regions > cities > townships (if you dont use township, you can ignore it)

+- Configuration show/hide country and township under Stores > Configuration > Sales > Checkout > Checkout Address

-Address template configuration (Stores > Configuration > Customer Configuration > Address template) - use this or change element sort order depend on your purpose
+- Address template configuration (Stores > Configuration > Customer Configuration > Address template) - use this or change element sort order depend on your purpose

 Text